 The YaleWomen Council is made up of the following roles:

-- Member of the Council (24 slots, including 4 Officers and the Immediate Past Chair)
+- Member of the Council (24 slots, including 4 Officers, and an Immediate Past Chair - the 25th slot)

 Immediate Past Chair (filled without election by the retiring Chair)